 Festival registration available online.

 Some financial assistance is available.
-Email Sarah Johnston for any questions and to register with financial aid
+Please click here to register with financial aid.

 |Questions:||Contact Scott Parsons, director of the Osborne Writing Center email@example.com or 216.320.8796 ext.
 7211.|

 JOHN G is an illustrator, comics creator and head of Cleveland based Shiner Comics, Inc. With Jake Kelly, he creates and publishes The Lake Erie Monster, a rust-belt centered, horror comic.
 He co-founded and continues to run Genghis Con, an award-winning annual small press comic convention in Cleveland and he is the artist in residence for the Gordon Square Arts District.
 In 2016 he was one of 40 artists awarded the Creative Workforce Fellowship grants by The Community Partnership for Arts and Culture.